arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{bmatrix}.
 $$

 $P$ renders the entire 3D scene in perspective on the image plane even though we humans and by consequence cameras can not see the whole scene.
 This limitation or *field of view* is modeled by a bounding region in front of the camera.
-In the literature on image projection there are two types view volumes presented:
+Points and triangles outside the bounding region are not rendered.
+In the literature on image projection there are two types of view volumes presented:

 1. The *view frustum*, pictured below in Figure #1; and it pairs with perspective projection.
-Points in a frustum bounded scene are meant to be projected onto the near face, at $z=-n$, along lines through the origin.

 <figure>
 <div align="center">